zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Remove Link Application URLs to Page functionality
+### Remove Link Application URLs to Page Functionality
 - **Date:** 2018-Dec-14
 - **JIRA Ticket:** [LPS-85948](https://issues.liferay.com/browse/LPS-85948)

 #### What changed?

-Link to page option was marked as deprecated in 7.1, allowing the user to show and hide the option through a configuration property.
-In 7.2 this configuration property has been removed and the user cannot select the option in the look and feel portlet
+The *Link Portlet URLs to Page* option in the Look and Feel portlet was marked as deprecated in Liferay Portal 7.1, allowing the user to show and hide the option through a configuration property.
+In Liferay Portal 7.2, this has been removed and can no longer be configured.

 #### Who is affected?

-This affects the administrator since the option no longer exists, and also the developers who used the option in the portlet
+This affects administrators who used the option in the UI and developers who leveraged the option in the portlet.

 #### How should I update my code?

-Updated the portlets accordingly, since any preconfigured reference to the property is ignored in the portal
+You should update any portlets leveraging this feature, since any preconfigured reference to the property is ignored in the portal.

 #### Why was this change made?

-Only some portlets use this property and there are better and more optimal ways to achieve the same results
+A limited number of portlets use this property; there are better ways to achieve the same results.

 ---------------------------------------